RobertTate/dashboard-maker/README.md

 ### Premades

-Dashboard Maker comes with a couple of "Premades" - dashboards that are just already there for you, with some useful DM Screen info particular to D&D 5th Edition.
+Dashboard Maker comes with a couple of "Premades".
+These are dashboards that are already there, with some useful DM Screen info particular to D&D 5th Edition.

-I plan to add more Premades as I go, so expect to see more here whenever you return to the extension.
+More "Premades" to come.